Industry / Licensing / Air Service Permit

 ASP apply to unscheduled journeys only.
 For journeys with a fixed schedule, the correct licence to apply for is the Air Service Licence.

-Applicants are also required to submit to the Civil Aviation Authority of Malaysia (CAAM) for an Air Operator’s Certificate (AOC) for their proposed operations and an ASP will only be issued to the applicant who holds a valid AOC issued by the Civil Aviation Authority of Malaysia (CAAM).
+Successful applicants will be initially issued with a Conditional Approval, allowing the applicants to apply to the Civil Aviation Authority of Malaysia (CAAM) for an Air Operator’s Certificate (AOC) for their proposed operations.
+An ASP will only be issued to the applicant who holds a valid AOC issued by the Civil Aviation Authority of Malaysia (CAAM).

 Applying for an Air Service Permit (ASP)

 Any person looking to apply for an ASP should fill in and submit this form to MAVCOM, along with all relevant information listed in Attachment C of the ASP application form.

 Applications are assessed by MAVCOM based on a range of criteria, including but not limited to the following: